-Cystic acne is a severe type of acne in which the pores in the skin become blocked, leading to infection and inflammation.
+Cystic acne is a severe type of acne in which pore blockages lead to infection and inflammation.
 Treatment includes benzoyl peroxide and prescription medications.

 The skin condition mainly affects the face, but also often affects the upper trunk and upper arms.